Photo: Michelle Litvin

 Anne Redlich, LCSW

 In college, I developed a deep interest in non-Western medicine and psychology.
 During a trip to Mexico to study Spanish, I embarked on a lifelong journey of self-discovery and a career as an eclectic psychotherapist.
-In Mexico, I was introduced to Eastern philosophy and the Mexican Shamanic tradition of healing.
-Traveling through cities, towns, and jungle villages, I observed native healing traditions and experienced shamanic rituals and treatments—experiences that profoundly shaped me.
+In Mexico, I was introduced to Eastern philosophy and the Mexican Shamanic traditions of healing.
+Traveling through towns, and jungle villages, I observed native healing traditions and experienced shamanic rituals and treatments—experiences that profoundly shaped me.

 Inspired by my travels, I returned to the Residential College at the University of Michigan and designed an independent course of study in Medical Anthropology and Psychology.
 I also apprenticed one summer with the late Keewaydinoquay, an Anishinaabeg mashkikwe (Ojibwe plant medicine woman) on Garden Island in Northern Lake Michigan.
 This rich experience broadened my perspective on mental health to be both eclectic and integrative.

 I have also held a deep interest in astrology.
 It’s archetypal nature has helped me to understand the complexities of the unconscious and how it speaks to us through a profound symbolic language.
-Astrology has taught me to understand and find patience with the natural cycles that occur in our lives.
+Astrology has taught me to understand the natural cycles that occur in our lives.
 As Carl Jung said, “Astrology is assured of recognition from psychology … because astrology represents the summation of all the psychological knowledge of antiquity.”

 I have taught at the Jung Center in Evanston, the University of Chicago Crown Family School of Social Work, Policy and Practice, and Southwestern College in Santa Fe.
 Additionally, I conduct private workshops on dreaming, astrology, and creativity.